Hana Financial Group: Subsidiaries

-Hana Financial, Inc. (Los Angeles, CA, USA) is not a member of Hana Financial Group.
+Hana Financial, Inc. (Los Angeles) is not a member of Hana Financial Group.
 Founded in 1994, Hana Financial, Inc. is a non-bank financial institution, which offers factoring, asset based lending, and SBA lending.
 Hana Financial, Inc. has about $2 billion in annual factoring and loan originations.

 Overseas operations

-Subsidiaries of Hana Financial Group are active in 24 countries, spanning Asia, the Americas, Europe and the Middle East.
-In particular, Hana Financial Group has substantial equity investments in banks in China, Indonesia and Vietnam.
+Subsidiaries of Hana Financial Group are active in 24 countries and span Asia, the Americas, Europe, and the Middle East.
+In particular, Hana Financial Group has substantial equity investments in banks in China, Indonesia, and Vietnam.

 In 2007 Hana Financial Group established a subsidiary in China, Hana Bank China.
 In 2009 Hana Bank China was licensed to perform transactions involving Renminbi and debit card transactions.
 A year later, Hana Financial Group acquired an 18.44% stake in the Bank of Jilin Co.
 Ltd. In January, 2011 the group entered into a strategic alliance with the China Merchants Bank.

 Bank Bintang Manunggal was acquired by Hana Financial Group in 2007, and renamed PT.
 Bank Hana in 2008.
 The Indonesian subsidiary of Hana Financial Group acquired Bank KEB Indonesia as part of the group's global acquisition in 2014, and recently established LINE BANK by Hana Bank, a joint venture with LINE Financial Asia in 2021.

-In 2019, Hana Financial Group's subsidiary KEB Hana Bank acquired a 15% stake in Vietnam's BIDV.
+In 2019, Hana Financial Group's subsidiary KEB Hana Bank acquired a 15% stake in BIDV in Hanoi, Vietnam.